 Many other aspects could be added to my list and provide further understanding on the way religious beliefs may influence psychological development and well-being, but I thought the ones presented above are enough in the context of this blog post.

 In conclusion, my intention is not that of placing the blame on religion or religious people when it comes to poor psychological or social outcomes, but I do want to encourage my readers to embrace Critical Thinking and evidence-analysis when it comes to building their model of reality.
 I would like to see people live healthier and happier lives, free of the burdens generated by artificial systems.
 Anything that makes people afraid to think, speak or question is, in my perspective, dangerous to evolution.
 If we would only learn to select and exclusively integrate those aspects of life that offer us support and nurture, I think that would be a great step forward.
-And I don’t believe there are reasons for humanity to choose to step twice in the same place or go backwards, but we have all the reasons to move forward, and for that, we need to cut the strings from anything and everything that holds us back.
+And I don’t believe there are reasons for humanity to choose to step twice in the same place or go backward, but we have all the reasons to move forward, and for that, we need to cut the strings from anything and everything that holds us back.

 P.S.
 Just in case anyone cares: I am not a sheep.